 Play also gives children a chance to practice new vocabulary.
 Their props can be great tools to see writing and print in a wide variety of places.
 For example: drivers use maps, chefs use recipes, and shoppers use lists.
 This kind of imaginative play allows children to see print all around them.

-- Play “I Spy” in the car using descriptive words as clues.
+- Play "I'm a Spy" in the car using descriptive words as clues.

-- Children love to play dress up for dramatic and pretend play.
+- Children love to play dress-up for dramatic plays and pretend games.

-- Put on a puppet show and let kids practice using their words through the puppets.
+- Put on a puppet show and let the children practice using their own words through the puppets.

-- Come to the Library to play at the many Literacy Stations there.
+- Come to the library to play in the many existing literary stations.

-- Play outside and go on a nature walk.
-Have your child describe what is seen.
+- Play outside and go for a nature walk.
+Ask your child to describe what he sees.

 - Play with your food!
-Count cheerios or lace them onto uncooked spaghetti.
-Make colorful designs with chopped vegetables.
+Count Cheerios or crush them in an uncooked spaghetti.
+Make colorful designs with cut vegetables.